-WESTERN CUBA (pp132-153) Cayo Largo del Sur (see pp152-3), a small island with splendid beaches on the shores of the Caribbean Sea, is a boliday paradise.
-The Valle de Viñales (see pp142-3) bas spectacular natural scenery with unique outcrops called mogotes and many cave formations.
-The most significant cave is the Cueva del Indio.
-Trinidad (see pp182-90) is backed by the mountains of the Sierra del Escambray, which can be seen here beyond the Iglesia de San Francisco bell touer.
+Cayo Largo del Sur (see pp152-3), a small island with splendid beaches on the shores of the Caribbean Sea, is a holiday paradise.
+Trinidad (see pp182-90) is backed by the mountains of the Sierra del Escambray, which can be seen here beyond the Iglesia de San Francisco bell tower.

 Cayo Coco is a natural reserve for flamingos in the Jardines del Rey archipelago (see pp198-9).
-The coasts, mostly marsbland, are dotted with mangrove suamps.
+The coasts, mostly marsbland, are dotted with mangrove swamps.

-CENTRAL CUBA-EAST
+Baracoa (see pp242-3), the isolated, easternmost city in Cuba, is the only one with traces of the island's first inhabitants.
+Near the town are remnants of the ropical forest that covered the entire island when Columbus first landed bere.

+Camagüey (see pp200-203), in Central-Eastern Cuba, is full of well-preserved Colonial buildings and courtyards, with fine streets and squares such as Plaza San Juan de Dios, seen here.

 (pp178-207)

-an

-Baracoa (see pp242-3), the isolated, easternmost city in Cuba, is the only one with traces of the island's first inhabitants.Near the town are remnants of the tropical forest that covered the entire island when Columbus first landed here.

-Camagüey (see pp200-203), in Central-Eastern Cuba, is full of well-preserved Colonial buildings and courtyards, with fine streets and squares such as Plaza San Juan de Dios, seen bere.
+CENTRAL CUBA-EAS

 0 km

-0 miles